 Figure 26—An example of access network release procedure

-Figure 26 shows example of access network release procedure.
-The access network could be released by the ANC as shown in Figure 26(a), or by the access network through NMS as in Figure 26(b).
+Figure 26 shows examples of access network release procedure for the two cases.
+The access network could be released by the ANC as shown in Figure 26(a), or by the access network operator through NMS as in Figure 26(b).

-In some particular cases, such as at certain abnormal conditions, the access network may have to initiate access network release under the control of ANC as in Figure 26(a).
-In such case, the ANC will notify the access network operator through the NMS that the access network will be shut down.
-Either the access network operator responds to the notification or the access network will release itself.
+In some exceptional cases, such as at certain abnormal conditions, the access network may have to initiate access network release under the control of ANC as shown in Figure 26(a).
+In such case, the ANC will inform the NMS that the access network will be going down through a Release Request message.

-The Release Indication message may contain the following information:

-ANC/NA Identifier

-Access Network identifier

-Timestamp of this message

-Reason code for release

-The Release Confirm message should include the following:

-Access Network Identifier

-ANC/NA Identifier

-Timestamp of this message

-Result code

 In a normal case, the access network release should be controlled by the access network operator through the NMS.
-When the access network operator needs to release the access network for maintenance, power saving, or major software/hardware upgrade, it may initiate the access network release through the NMS as shown in Figure 26(b).
-When the ANC receives the Release Request message from the NMS, it will verify the command and start the access network release according to the requirements.
-The ANC will send the Release Response to the NMS about the result of access network release.
+When the access network operator needs to release the access network for maintenance, power saving, or major software/hardware upgrade, it initiates the access network release through the NMS sending a Release Request message to the ANC as shown in Figure 26(b).

-The Release Request message may contain the following information:

-Access Network identifier

-ANC

-NA Identifier

-Time stamp of this message

-The Release Response message should include the following:

-ANC/NA Identifier

-Access Network Identifier

-Time stamp of this message

-Result code
+When AN release was requested by the ANC, the NMS responds with an Release Response message indicating that the NMS is aware of the ongoing tear-down of AN operation.
+When AN release was initiated by NMS (b), the ANC responds with an Release Response message to notify that the request has been received and the AN operation will be terminated shortly.

+The ANC pursues the AN release through sending ShutDown Request messages to each of the NAs of the AN, to achieve an orderly termination of the service.

+After termination of the user sessions going over R1 through disassociation of the terminals, the NAs inform the ANC about the end of the service through ShutDown Response messages.

+When all user traffic has stopped and all network elements terminated its operations, the ANC notifies the NMS about the end of the AN operation through a ShutOff message before ending its operation.

+The ANC of a released AN may stay in a hibernated state listening to potential messages coming from the NMS.
+Such hibernated state of the ANC reduces the time to re-invoke an AN.

 AN setup for authorized shared spectrum access

 Figure 27—Detail procedure of AN setup for authorized shared spectrum access

-After boot-up, the NA should establish a secure connection to the ANC, report its geolocation based on the preconfigured information, and configures the port to the BH.
+After AN power-up, the NA should establish a secure connection to the ANC, report its geolocation based on the preconfigured information, and configures the port to the BH.

 The ANC generates an access request message on behalf of the NA containing the geolocation and other related information.
 The access request message is sent from the ANC over R10 to the valid CIS.
 After receipt of an access request message, the CIS starts the EAP message exchange with the ANC.
 When the identifier of ANC is known and requested access can be granted, the CIS informs the ANC with an access accept message of the allowed access.
 The pairwise master key is delivered in the access accept message from the CIS to the ANC.